sib-swiss/intermediate-python-training/README.md

 and would like to explore it further in their daily data wrangling and exploration tasks.

-The course material expects that participants are already familiar with basic Python syntax, environment, and the most common commands.
+Please note that the courses require that participants are already familiar with basic Python syntax, environment, and the most common commands.

 Topics covered in these courses include:

-**Course 1 - Data analysis and representation in python:**
+**Data analysis and representation in python:**

 * Parsing, transforming, and exploring data using [Pandas](https://pandas.pydata.org).
 * Performing statistical simulation and testing with Numpy/Scipy.
 * Representing data in an efficient and impactful manner using Seaborn.

-**Course 2 - Optimizing Python Code for Better Performance:**
+**Optimizing Python Code for Better Performance:**

 * Assessing computational resource usage of your code.
 * Speeding-up your Python code with Numba and more.